zhinit/KickWithReverb/CODE_REVIEW_REPORT.md

 **Severity: MEDIUM** — Affects maintainability across multiple files.

-Message types like `"selectKickSample"`, `"kickLength"`, `"noiseVolume"`, etc. are hard-coded as string literals scattered across every layer hook (`useKickLayer.ts`, `useNoiseLayer.ts`, `useReverbLayer.ts`, `useMasterChain.ts`, `useTransport.ts`).
+Message types like `"selectKickSample"`, `"kickLength"`, `"noiseVolume"`, etc. are hard-coded as string literals scattered across every layer hook (`use-kick-layer.ts`, `use-noise-layer.ts`, `use-reverb-layer.ts`, `use-master-chain.ts`, `use-transport.ts`).
 There is no enum or constants file defining the protocol.

 If a message type string is misspelled or the WASM side renames a message, it will fail silently at runtime with no TypeScript help.